PRIVACY POLICY FOR RAYDEN SOLICITORS

 Directly

-You may give us your identity and contact details by filling in forms or by corresponding with us by post, phone, and email or otherwise.
+You may give us your identity and contact details by filling in forms, including our website or online formsor by corresponding with us by post, phone, and email or otherwise.
 This includes personal data you provide when you:

 As you interact with our website, we may automatically collect technical data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies, and other similar technologies.
 We may also receive technical data about you if you visit other websites employing our cookies.
 Please see our cookie policy for further details.